Anal Chem 1999 Sep 15;71(18):4000-6

 carbonaceous material accreted by the Earth's surface, about 50,000 times the

 amount delivered by meteorites (sizes > or = a few cm).
-They correspond to large
+They correspond to

 interplanetary dust particles that survived unexpectedly well their